jboss-developer/jboss-eap-quickstarts/xml-jaxp/README.md

-xml-jaxp: Demonstrates How to Upload and Parse an XML File Using DOM or SAX
+xml-jaxp: Upload and Parse an XML File Using DOM or SAX
 ========================
 Author: Bartosz Baranowski
 Level: Intermediate
 Technologies: JAXP, SAX, DOM, Servlet
-Summary: Upload, validation and parsing of XML using SAX or DOM
+Summary: The `xml-jaxp` quickstart demonstrates how to use Servlet and JSF to upload an XML file to JBoss EAP and validate and parse it using DOM or SAX.
 Target Product: EAP
 Product Versions: EAP 6.1, EAP 6.2, EAP 6.3, EAP 6.4
 Source: <https://github.com/jboss-developer/jboss-eap-quickstarts/>